jmorales113/ReadMe-Generator/README.md

 To install necessary dependencies, run the following command:

-    fjkdfjkd
+    npm install

 ## Usage

-fjdkfjkd
+It needs have an image and be in markdown

 ## License

-fjkdfjkd
+MIT

 ## Contributing

-fjkdfjkd
+They should be able to run it on the command line

 ## Tests

 To perform a test, run the following command:

-    fjkdfjdk
+    npm test

 ## Questions

 <img src="https://avatars2.githubusercontent.com/u/57970306?s=460&v=4"
 alt="avatar" style="border-radius: 16px" width="30" />

-If you have any questions about the repo, open an issue or contact at dkkd
+If you have any questions about the repo, contact me at github.com/jmorales113 or jmorales113@gmail.com.